-When it comes to sticking to a healthy diet and staying on top of cravings and overeating and avoiding the dreaded ‘hanger’, snacking can be your best friend.
-As someone who suffers from extreme hanger, I can’t live without snacks!
+When it comes to sticking to a healthy diet, avoiding overeating and staying on top of cravings, snacking can be your best friend.

 - Natural yoghurt – nice and satisfying with lots of calcium and protein (especially if you go for greek yoghurt), add some fruit if you want a bit of sweetness